What are the Symptoms of Hodgkin's Lymphoma?

 What is Hodgkin’s Lymphoma?

-Hodgkin’s Lymphoma is cancer of the lymphatic system; a key part of the immune system.
+Hodgkin’s Lymphoma is a cancer of the lymphatic system; a key part of the immune system.
 Lymphomas are cancers that start in the lymphocytes, which are your white blood cells.
 Cells become cancerous once they start to grow out of control.
 When cells in the lymphatic system grow abnormally and the mutated cells become overpopulated, it results in Hodgkin’s lymphoma.
 This cancer is one of the two common types of cancers of the lymphatic system.

 The Lymphatic System